 10 Tips for Editing a Podcast in GarageBand

-Let’s get started.
+Let’s get started!

 1. Open GarageBand

-2. Select Where Your Audio is Coming From
+2. Select Your Audio Input

 3. Set Up Your Workspace

 When you are ready to record, you will notice that there are compressor controls down at the bottom of the screen.
-You don’t have to worry about any of these, as these are used mainly for musicians who are recording and mixing music.
+You don’t have to worry about any of these, as these are primarily for musicians who are recording and mixing music.

 4. Create Different Audio Tracks

-You’ll notice that by default there is only one track – labelled Audio 1.
-You can set up different tracks to house different components of your podcast.
-For example, Audio 1 may just be the track for your intro music, Audio 2 may be your voice, Audio 3 can be your guest, etc. You can add new audio tracks by hitting the + sign on the top left corner.
+You can add multiple tracks to house different components of your podcast.
+For example, Audio 1 may simply include the track for your intro music, Audio 2 may be the primary speaker’s vocal recording, Audio 3 can be designated for the guest speaker, etc.

 5. Adjust Your Audio Levels

-For instance, if a guest you interviewed for the show was a quiet speaker, you may want to turn up just the audio levels for their particular track.
-You can do this by raising the level on the individual track as each track has its own volume levels – which will be discussed more in depth in step number 8.
+For instance, if a guest you interviewed for your podcast was a quiet speaker, you may only want to increase the audio levels for their particular track.
+You can do this by clicking and dragging the level on the individual track to the right (to increase the volume), or to the left (to decrease the volume).
+Each track has its own volume levels that can be individually adjusted.

-6. Use the “Solo” option
+6. Use the Solo Feature

-7. Splitting Your Tracks
+7. Split Your Tracks

-8. Adding in Music and Balancing Out the Volume
+8. Add Music and Balance the Volume

 9. Set Up a File Structure and Stick With It